EYXLiu/ChatHub/README.md

 * Much more structured, as GraphQL is, but allows for implmented missed messages caching using Enumerators and yield returns

 # Deployment
-* Run `dotnet run` to deploy the server to a localhost
+* `CD` into the proper directory (GraphQLChatHub or RESTChatHub) and run `dotnet run` to deploy the server to a localhost
 * To send/receive messages, connect to the localhost link, `http://localhost:5168` plus add /api/user to join anonymously, or /api/user/{username} to join under a certain username
 * To access chat history, run a GET request to `http://localhost:5168/api/history` to retrieve from the database